fkooman/json-signer/README.md

 - create the XDG data directory on first use, now required to do that manually;
 - actually test it;
-- no longer depend on `glib-2.0`
-  - need to find good libraries for base64 and XDG;
 - make sure it doesn't leak memory;
 - static code analysis;